Brentford Stun Manchester City Thanks To Toney Double - UrduPoint

 Brentford Stun Manchester City Thanks To Toney Double

-Pep Guardiola warned before the game that his stars could have "one eye" on staying injury free before the World Cup and the City boss' fears were realised as the champions slipped to a first home defeat since February.
+Pep Guardiola warned before the game that his stars could have "one eye" on staying injury free before the World Cup and his fears were realised as the champions slipped to a first home defeat since February.

+Brentford had failed to win away from home in the league all season, but were good value for all three points.

 But Haaland was for once upstaged by his opposite number as Toney produced the perfect riposte to being overlooked by Gareth Southgate.